A lower bound theorem for $d$-polytopes with $2d+2$ vertices: Polytopes with vertices: Small cases and pyramids over simple polytopes

-Among the 5-polytopes with at least eight facets, the polytopes $A(5)$ and $J(3,5)$ with $f$-vector $(12, 32, 39, 25, 8)$ minimise the number of $k$-faces for $k=1,2,3,4$.
-They are unique for $k=1,2$, but not for $k=3,4$. \end{enumerate} \end{theorem} \begin{proof} (i)--(ii) The case $d=3$ of \cref{thm:2d+2-small} is easy to check; one may also consult the catalogue \cite{BriDun73}.
+Among the 5-polytopes with at least eight facets, the minimisers include $A(5)$ and $J(3,5)$, both with $f$-vector $(12, 32, 39, 25, 8)$; equivalently, each has precisely $\eta_k(12,5)$ $k$-faces for $k=1,2,3,4$.
+These two are the only minimisers for $k=1,2$, but not for $k=3,4$. \end{enumerate} Moreover, in each case, for every $k\in [1\ldots d-1]$, the minimisers have either $d+2$ or $d+3$ facets. \end{theorem} \begin{proof} (i)--(ii) The case $d=3$ of \cref{thm:2d+2-small} is easy to check; one may also consult the catalogue \cite{BriDun73}.
 The 4-polytopes with 10 vertices and the minimum number of edges, namely 21, are the polytopes $A(4)$, $J(3,4)$, $C(4)$, and $\Sigma(4)$ \cite[Thm.~6.1]{PinUgoYos16a}.
 The Euler--Poincar\'e-Schl\"afli equation for $d=4$ \cite[Thm.~2.12.17]{Pin24} yields that

 If $f_{0}=10$ and $f_{1}\ge 22$, this equation implies that $f_{2}-f_{3}\ge 12$, or equivalently that $f_{2}\ge 12+f_{3}$.
 Since no $4$-polytope with 10 vertices has $6$ facets (\cref{lem:dplus2facets}), the inequality $f_{3}\ge 7$ gives that $f_{2}\ge 19$.
 This settles the case $d=4$.